Early Intervention Study Award

 - have not received a study award or fellowship for which leave with pay was granted within the last two years

-- are Māori or Pasifika early intervention teachers
+- are early intervention teachers of Māori or Pasifika descent

 - are early childhood teachers who speak Te Reo Māori.